JohnsonChin1009/nitro/README.md

 # Nitro

-Nitro is a decentralized financial platform leveraging zero-knowledge proofs for microloans that also features reputation management.
-The platform enables users to stake, borrow, and build reputation & credit score via a Soulbound Token (SBT) system.
+Nitro is a decentralized financial platform leveraging zero-knowledge proofs for privacy-preserving credit and reputation management.
+The platform enables users to stake, borrow, and build reputation through a Soulbound Token (SBT) system.

-## How it Works
-{Insert Image here by @Sean Hoe}

 ## Features